 As soon as we know that a child is coming to our school with particular needs, we review our provision and provide relevant ongoing training.
 In particular, we will provide relevant training and guidance for your child’s Class Teacher on meeting her needs.

 Will my child with an Education Health and Care Plan have a key worker – what does the Key Worker do?

-Yes.
-We will allocate a Key Worker* at the start of the school year or when a SEN support programme is put in place.
-The Key Worker will coordinate provision and monitor the achievement and well-being of your child.
+If specified within the EHCP, we will allocate a key worker* at the start of the school year or when SEND support is put in place.
+The class teacher and key worker, with support of the SENDCO, will coordinate provision and monitor the achievement and wellbeing of your child.